Grey literature: Definitions

 The U.S. Interagency Gray Literature Working Group (IGLWG), in its "Gray Information Functional Plan" of 1995, defined grey literature as "foreign or domestic open source material that usually is available through specialized channels and may not enter normal channels or systems of publication, distribution, bibliographic control, or acquisition by booksellers or subscription agents".
 Thus grey literature is usually inaccessible through relevant reference tools such as databases and indexes, which rely upon the reporting of subscription agents.

 In 2010, D.J.
 Farace and J. Schöpfel pointed out that existing definitions of grey literature were predominantly economic, and argued that in a changing research environment, with new channels of scientific communication, grey literature needed a new conceptual framework.
 They proposed the "Prague definition" as follows:

 Grey literature stands for manifold document types produced on all levels of government, academics, business and industry in print and electronic formats that are protected by intellectual property rights, of sufficient quality to be collected and preserved by library holdings or institutional repositories, but not controlled by commercial publishers i.e., where publishing is not the primary activity of the producing body.

-Due to the rapid growth of web publishing and expanded access to documents, the focus of grey literature research has shifted to quality, intellectual property, curation and accessibility.
+The rapid growth of web publishing and expanded access to documents have shifted the focus of grey literature research to quality, intellectual property, curation, and accessibility.